jaketon121/Reading-Project/D-定位-品牌-个人发展-个人哲学/Disrupt You! Master Personal Transformation, Seize Opportunity, and Thrive in the Era of Endless Innovation - Jay Samit.md

 # 商业爆裂法则！！！ - Disruptors looking for a big idea need only examine their worlds and their businesses: What problems do you confront every day?
 How do those problems provide the opportunity for value to be captured?
 More often than not, a big idea is just a simple solution to a small problem.

+# 调整策略爆裂法则！！！ Test, verify, and adjust is the only way to stay on course.
+Data has no ego and makes an excellent copilot.